vulhub/vulhub/scrapy/scrapyd-unacc/README.md

 docker-compose up -d
 ```

-After scrapy is deployed, the server is listening on `http://your-ip:6800`.
+After scrapyd is deployed, the server is listening on `http://your-ip:6800`.

 ## Reproduce